Information on procurement procedures for suppliers and contractors.

 Single Point of Enquiry

-The National Library of Scotland supports the aims, vision and values of Scottish Government Single Point of Enquiry:
+At the National Library of Scotland we support the aims, vision and values of Scottish Government Single Point of Enquiry:

 - The Single Point of Enquiry (SPoE) has been set up by Scottish Government Scottish Procurement Division to provide suppliers to public sector or publicly funded bodies with an impartial point of contact where they can ask for advice or raise concerns about public procurement practices in Scotland.